 The Sprint towards Net-Zero: Strategy

-The pledge to net-zero emissions is not only a commitment for corporations, but it is also a commitment that involves clients to be on board.
+The pledge to net-zero emissions is not only a commitment for corporations, but it is also a commitment that involves clients being on board.
 Crucially, it requires attention and dedication to working with product innovation.

 Therefore, banks aligned with the Paris Agreement can offer client engagement strategies and focus on relationship managers, supporting sustainability and financial incentives between the banks and the clients.